dentremor/Software-Defined-Infrastrucure/doku.md

 $ apt install php-zip php-xmlwriter php-xmlreader php-xml php-mbstring php-simplexml
 ```

-We need another user for our nextcloud in our databse:
+We need another user for our Nextcloud in our database:

 ```
 $ mariadb